-As a requirement for graduation, students must attain a scaled score of 45 or above on the writing skills and reading sections and a 2.0 on the essay writing section of the Collegiate Assessment of Academic Proficiency (CAAP).
-Students are required to take the tests the semester after completing their 60th hour and retake each semester until the required score is attained.
-Students transferring at least 60 hours will be required to take the CAAP the semester they enter BCF.
+As a requirement for graduation, students must attain a minimum score of 420 on the ETS Proficiency Profile test and a minimum score of 2 on the essay portion.
+Students are required to take the test the semester after completing their 60th hour and retake each semester until the required score is attained.
+Students transferring at least 60 hours will be required to take the ETS Proficiency Profile Test the semester they enter BCF.